The Shadow Line (TV series)

 The Shadow Line is a seven-part British television drama miniseries produced by Company Pictures/Eight Rooks Ltd/Baby Cow/CinemaNX production for BBC Two.
 It stars Chiwetel Ejiofor, Christopher Eccleston, Rafe Spall, Lesley Sharp, Kierston Wareing, Antony Sher and Stephen Rea.
 The series was written, directed and produced by Hugo Blick.

 The first episode was screened on 12 April 2011 at BAFTA's Princess Anne Theatre in Piccadilly, and was followed by a special question and answer session with Hugo Blick and Christopher Eccleston.

 Broadcasting of the series started on 5 May 2011 and finished on 16 June 2011.
 It is currently available on Blu-ray and DVD and for purchase on Amazon Prime.

 Synopsis

-The Shadow Line is about a murder investigated by both sides of the line – police and criminals – and the opposing methods they use to solve it.
-But the real line is the morality within each character and how far they will go before they cross it.
-It is also about a secret so monumental that, if it were ever revealed, the entire nation might collapse.
+The Shadow Line is about a murder investigation that is investigated by two teams, which are the police and criminals, and the different methods they use to attempt to solve the case.
+The real plot comes with the morality within each character and how they would go before crossing it.
+It's also about a secret that should not be revealed.